 - Unsubscribe rate.
 The number of subscribers who opt out of your emails.
 A high unsubscribe rate might indicate that you need to revisit your segmentation or frequency strategies.

 - Conversion rate.
 This is the number of people who go on to complete some kind of desirable action, such as purchasing one of your products, signing up for a free trial, or registering for an event.

 This list is not comprehensive, but these metrics will give you a pretty solid idea of what’s working and what’s not when it comes to your email marketing strategy.
 Paired with marketing campaign testing strategies, your email analytics can help you make key changes to improve your numbers.

 Small Business Email Marketing – Conclusion

-Email marketing may seem dated compared to social media or targeted ads.
-However, it’s still a highly profitable channel if you follow best practices for connecting with your audience.
+Small Business email marketing may seem dated compared to social media or targeted ads.
+However, it’s still a highly profitable channel if you follow business email best practices.
+And it’s a highly efficient channel for connecting with your customer and protecting lists.

-In this article, we explained five steps you can take to implement email marketing best practices for your small business:
+In this article, we explained five steps you can take to implement business email best practices for your small business email marketing:

 - Build out your email subscriber list.

 - Make a plan for the types of emails you’ll send to customers.

 - Design your emails and craft quality content.